-Notes: Figure 5 shows a scatter plot of the predicted probabilities in thirteen programs against the measure of regulatory burden on participating private schools described earlier.
-For example, the Milwaukee voucher program is shown at the intersection of its regulatory-burden score of seventy-six and its adjusted participation rate of 58 percent.
-The "adjusted" participation rates in Figure 5 are predicted probabilities from a random-effects Logit model, conditioning on the independent variables at their means.
-The sample is restricted to schools observed in 2009-10 PSS data, excluding schools identified by the PSS as special education schools, early childhood programs, or Amish schools.
-The unweighted sample includes 5,863 schools.
+Notes: Figure 5 plots the predicted participation rates of the thirteen programs against their regulatory burden scores.
+For example, the Milwaukee voucher program is shown at the intersection of its regulatory burden score of seventy-six and its adjusted participation rate of 58 percent.
+Green dots indicate tuition tax credit programs, grey dots indicate voucher programs.
+The predicted participation rates shown in Figure 5 are average predicted probabilities (fixed plus random components) obtained from a random effects logit model (see Appendix for details).
+Sample restricted to schools observed in 2009-10 PSS data, excluding schools identified by the PSS as special education schools, early childhood programs, or Amish schools.
+Unweighted sample includes 5,863 schools.

 Programs' regulatory-burden scores are shown in Table 4, ranked from most to least regulated.
-What is immediately clear from Table 4 is that voucher programs place many more requirements on schools than do tax credit scholarship programs, pointing to a real difference between funding private school attendance via a non-government SGO rather than the state treasury.
-With the exception of Florida's Tax Credit Scholarship Program, which has similar requirements to those of the state's special-needs voucher program, the tax credit scholarship programs all have lower regulatoryburden scores than the voucher programs.
-33
+What is immediately clear from Table 4 is that voucher programs place many more requirements on schools than do tax credit scholarship programs, pointing to a real difference between funding private school attendance via a non-government SGO rather than the state treasury.32 With the exception of Florida's Tax Credit Scholarship Program, which has similar requirements to those of the state's special-needs voucher program, the tax credit scholarship programs all have lower regulatoryburden scores than the voucher programs.33